Khmelnytskyi: Geography

+Climate

 The climate of Khmelnytskyi is moderately continental.
 The average temperature of Khmelnytskyi in its warmest month (July) is 20 to 22 C, and the average temperature in the coldest month (January) is -5 to -6 C. The maximum temperatures in the summer on average reaches 36 to 38 C, and the minimum temperatures in the winter on average is -24 to -30 C. Khmelnytskyi's average annual temperature is 7 to 8 C. Khmelnytskyi's average annual precipitation is 510 to 580 mm.